Featured Case

 Patient Profile

-45-year-old male with persistent pain in previously treated maxillary first molar
+45-year-old male referred from his Manhattan Beach dentist with persistent pain in previously treated maxillary first molar

 Clinical Challenge